Taufik-Aegis/android-bootcamp/modules/publish.md

 Android protects users from inadvertent download and install of apps from locations other than Google Play (which is trusted).
 It blocks such installs until the user opts-in Unknown sources in Settings > Security, shown in Figure 2.
 To allow the installation of applications from other sources, users need to enable the Unknown sources setting on their devices, and they need to make this configuration change before they download your application to their devices.

-**Notes : ** Some network providers do not allow users to install applications from unknown sources.
+**Notes** Some network providers do not allow users to install applications from unknown sources.